 With these advanced analytics, businesses can link location to properties to business processes.
 After all, “if you can’t measure it, you can’t improve it” and with this extra quantifiable intelligence, businesses can leverage their data warehouse to its fullest – which is of critical importance, if, indeed, 80% of all data is geographic.

-A modern approach to location data
+A modern approach to location data in advanced analytics

 Location intelligence is a branch of advanced analytics that turns spatial data into insights.
 As the digital and physical world bleed together, the opportunities to collect this kind of intelligence are growing every day.
 By enriching data, creating visualisation and iterative analysis, businesses can acquire valuable information about their processes and customers.